maestro-server/webdocs/docs/installing/docker.rst

     * RabbitMq

-Create bussiness analytics graphs, public and shared these maps, need:
+To create a bussiness analytics graphs, public and shared these maps, you need to install these apps:

 ..